ChyKusuma/SPHINXChain/README.md

 The `Chain` class includes the `performAtomicSwap` function, which enables atomic swaps between chains.
 Atomic swaps allow two parties to exchange assets from different chains without the need for a trusted third party.
 The `performAtomicSwap` function facilitates secure and trustless asset exchanges between chains within the SPHINX network.

+### Side Chain

+A side chain is an independent blockchain that operates alongside the main blockchain but has its own set of rules and functionalities.
+It is designed to offload specific types of transactions or execute specific smart contracts that may not be suitable or efficient to handle on the main chain.
+Side chains allow for scalability and can improve the overall performance of the blockchain network by reducing congestion on the main chain.
+They enable the execution of specialized operations or the implementation of unique features without affecting the main chain's core consensus mechanism.
+Side chains are usually connected to the main chain through two-way pegging, which allows assets to be transferred between the side chain and the main chain.

+### Bridge

+A bridge, in the context of blockchain, is a mechanism that facilitates interoperability and communication between two or more independent blockchain networks.
+It allows the transfer of assets, data, or transactions between these networks, which may have different protocols, consensus mechanisms, or rules.
+Bridges establish a connection between blockchain networks, enabling seamless interactions and transfers of value.
+Bridges can be implemented using various techniques, such as cryptographic proofs, smart contracts, or dedicated protocols.
+They play a crucial role in enabling cross-chain functionality, allowing assets or data to move between different chains securely and efficiently.
+Bridges are often used to connect side chains to the main chain, allowing for interoperability and asset transfers between them.

 ### Other Features

 In addition to the above features, the `Chain` class offers various functionalities to manage blocks, handle transactions, and maintain the chain's state.
 Some notable features include: